Updated: May 2026

 The Managed Service Provider (MSP) market is vast, with over 40,000 providers serving clients across industries.
 However, the majority of these MSPs — around 75% — generate less than $3 million in annual revenue.
 These small MSPs often operate with limited resources, small teams, and constrained budgets, making it challenging for them to adopt the complex and expensive tools often designed for larger organizations.

 Yet, this segment represents a massive, untapped opportunity.
 Their clients are typically brand-agnostic and care more about outcomes than the names of the software vendors behind the solutions.
-By embracing open-source tools and white-labeled integrations, small MSPs can deliver tailored, cost-effective solutions that meet their clients’ needs while maintaining profitability.
+By embracing open-source tools and white-labeled integrations, small MSPs can deliver solutions that meet their clients’ needs while maintaining profitability.

 Client Priorities: Outcomes Over Brands